etops/frontend-test-project/README.md

 * how you work (mastering working environment)

 We do not need to have a complete working solution in the end.
-The Application has to run only in the newest version of a mordern browser.
+The Application has to run only in the newest version of a modern browser.